Lemon Herb Couscous Salad

 • Toast walnuts: Add them to a dry pan over medium heat.
 Cook, stirring frequently until the nuts turn golden brown and become fragrant, 5 to 10 minutes.

 • Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA database to calculate approximate values.
 We assumed 1/4 teaspoon of added salt.

 Nutrition Per Serving Serving Size 1 cup / Calories 219 / Protein 5 g / Carbohydrate 29 g / Dietary Fiber 2 g / Total Sugars 4 g / Total Fat 9 g / Saturated Fat 1 g / Cholesterol 0 mg / Sodium 160 mg